Patients with varicose veins

 • An explanation of what varicose veins are

-• Possible causes of varicose veins
+• Probable causes of varicose veins

 • The likelihood of progression and possible complications, including deep vein thrombosis, skin changes, leg ulcers, bleeding and thrombophlebitis.